-Harris County Department of Education's Comprehensive Annual Financial Report (CAFR) for the fiscal year ended August 31, 2018, was awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
+Harris County Department of Education's Annual Comprehensive Financial Report for the fiscal year ended August 31, 2020, was awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
 The Certificate of Achievement is the highest form of recognition for excellence in state and local government financial reporting.

-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report, whose contents conform to program standards.
-The CAFR must satisfy both generally accepted accounting principles (GAAP) and applicable legal requirements.
+To be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report, whose contents conform to program standards.
+The Annual Comprehensive Financial Report must satisfy both generally accepted accounting principles (GAAP) and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe our CAFR continues to conform to the Certificate of Achievement program requirements and we are submitting our CAFR for the current year to the GFOA.
+HCDE has received this award for the past nineteen years.
+We believe our Annual Comprehensive Financial Report continues to conform to the Certificate of Achievement program requirements and we are submitting our Annual Comprehensive Financial Report for the current year to the GFOA.